The role

 Solve different challenges

-Working as an Operations Adviser is a busy role with each day bringing different scenarios to work through.
+Working as an operations adviser is a busy role with each day bringing different scenarios to work through.
 In your day-to day you could be responding to alerts, liaising with frontline staff, or providing advice and support to people on electronic monitoring related to the conditions of their sentence or orders.

 Communicate and collaborate